smythp/intro-python-workshop/sections/repl.md

 ## Challenges

-1. Try doing some more division with different numbers.
-Notice anything strange?

-2. For a few minutes, practice moving in and out of Python's interactive mode (also known as the REPL).
+1. For a few minutes, practice moving in and out of Python's interactive mode (also known as the REPL).
 You can get out of Python by hitting `Control-d` or by typing `exit()`, and you can get back in by typing `python` at the `$` prompt.
 Remember that you're in the REPL when you see `>>>`, and you're in bash when you see the `$`.
+2. One "operator" (math symbol) we didn't learn is the exponent—you know, "x raised to the power of..."
+If you were Guido van Rossum, the creator of Python, how would you define this operator?
+Look up the exponent operator in Python on Google and see how close you were.

 [<<< Previous](installation.md) | [Next >>>](types.md)